hazardland/warcraft2.py/readme.md

 ## Day 3

-Map is not easy because first I needed a toool in which I can create a map and than import into game.
-After a little research it seems Tiled Map Editor returns a file in which in an one dimensional array I get map data, in which every element is a tile number in tileset.
+Map is not easy because first I needed a toool in which I could create a map and than import into game.
+After a little research it seems Tiled Map Editor returns a file in which in an one dimensional array I get map data, in which every element is a tile number from tileset.
 Of course that was enough and I tested displaying fixed size map.
-But I messed a little with creating tilesets in Editor and also map rendering dropped fps again:
+But I messed up a little with creating tilesets in Editor and also map rendering dropped fps again:

  ![alt text](./blog/images/first_map.png)